EAT-JBCOMMUNITY/EAT/Dockerfiles/wildfly/README.md

 Run EAT Wildfly with Openshift, using config files (an example of such a build config is included at the current dir) :

 1. Create a build config that builds an image from the current dir's Dockerfile and uploads it at some registry (e.g. https://index.docker.io/v1/).
 Probably the creation of a secret in order to push to the registry will be needed.
-2. Create a deployment/pod that runs the image.
+2. Create a deployment/pod that runs the image (setting the needed env variables as above).

 In case the dependencies cannot be downloaded because of misconfiguration of openshift and for testing perposes the DockerfileLayer dirs can be used :